Federal menu labeling laws

-The final guidance document, while mostly similar to the draft that was published in September 2015, provides detailed explanations on a variety of subjects and answers to specific scenarios that may not have been clear before.
+The final guidance document, provides detailed explanations on a variety of subjects and answers to specific scenarios that may not have been clear before.
 The FDA issued a statement that it is committed to working with covered establishments and to providing assistance for regulatory partners to support compliance nationwide.
 Establishments can submit written comments on the final guidance at http://www.regulations.gov (Docket No. FDA– 2011–F–0172) and can send questions on menu labeling requirements to CalorieLabeling@fda.hhs.gov.

-This report was reviewed for legal accuracy and updated in 2017 by Kaufman Dolowich & Voluck, LLP.
+This report was reviewed for legal accuracy and updated in 2018 by Fisher & Phillips LLP.